echoe/oao/README.md

 - E: This randomizes the effects page only.

 ### Algorithm
-This lets you select from one of the original 32 algorithms.
+This lets you select from one of a number of algorithms from classic or well-known synths.
 It will fill the matrix out for you. ...
 After attempting to make patches by hand quickly, and make a working randomizer ...
 I now understand why FM synths do this.
 If you really want you can add your own algos too, the code's very legible and I've noted how it works in PresetBar.h!

 ### OS